itsboijack11/JacksChatRoom.github.io/README.md

 10. FIXED UI for remove friend button
 11. Added change username function (If it doesnt work, try a second or third time, and if it still doesnt work, contact me)
 12. Working on attach downloadable file function
+13. Changed Settings UI
+14. Grouped all the CSS into one group, for more efficiency
+15. Added Quicker page loading, so when you scroll up in a chat, then it will load the older messages